sguo1123/DiscordClassAssistant/README.md

 2. Your personal **client_id** which can be found by right clicking your username in any discord chat and selecting 'copy id' at the bottom (Discord Developer Mode must be enabled)
 3. Your guilds **voicechannel_id** where the bot will mute or unmute students which can be found by right clicking the channel and selecting 'copy id' at the bottom (Discord Developer Mode must be enabled)

-The resulting code block should look something like this:
+The resulting file should look something like this:
 ```ini
 [DEFAULT]
 Token = D43f5y0ahjqew82jZ4NViEr2YafMKhue